Alaxe/alaxe.github.io/_side_projects/stealth.md

     icon: gamepad
     href: https://alexalex.xyz/stealth
 ---
-A top-down 2D game in which the player has to collect coins and avoid guards.
-The areas the enemies can see are determined using a custom O(N log(N)) algorithm.
+A top-down 2D game where you collect coins while avoiding guards on patrol.
+The algorithm for determining what area each guard can see is pretty fun.